 - Thanks for getting in touch.

 Now it’s time to clearly convey why you’re sending this email: to let the customer know that their request was received, and that you’re going to help them.

-This part of the email sets expectations for when the customer will hear back from, and how.
+This part of the email sets expectations for when and how the customer will hear back from you.

-- We’ll get back to you within 6 business hours (Monday-Friday 9am-6pm EST).
+- We’ll get back to you within 6 business hours (Mon-Fri 9am-6pm EST)

 Delivering on that promise doesn’t just keep the customer informed about the status of their request, but it’s another opportunity to build trust.

 5. The email signature

 This is your chance for a final “thank you,” a last opportunity to insert a bit of tone into your email, and perhaps to even introduce yourself by name.